OSGeo/OSGeoLive-doc/doc/quickstart/mapbender_quickstart.rst

 * visible - default on.
 Service should be visible
 * basesource - activated for services that should be administrated by BaseSourceSwitcher
 * proxy - if active the service will be requested by Mapbender and not directly
-* transparency - Standard ist aktiviert, deaktiviert wird der Dienst ohne transparenten Hintergrund angefordert (getMap-Request mit TRANSPARENT=FALSE)
+* transparency - default is active, the source is without a transparent background if it is deactivated (getMap-Request with TRANSPARENT=FALSE)
 * tiled - you can request a WMS in tiles, default is not tiled (may be a good choice if your map is very big and the WMS service does not support the width/height)
 * Layer ordering - layer ordering can get switched in the application
-* BBOX factor
+* BBOX factor - This parameter is valid for non-tiled WMS services.
+You can specify the size of the returned map-image.
+A value greater than 1 will request a bigger map-image.
+Default: 1.25, can be set to 1.
-* tile buffer
+* tile buffer - This parameter is valid for tiles services and specifies if additional tiles should be requested.
+If the user pans the map, these tiles are already downloaded and visible.
+The higher the value the more tiles are requested.
+Default: 0

 Layer configuration